 - Provide an email address for each candidate.

-- Select the checkbox for those candidate to whom you wish to send email invitations to inviting them to submit their biographical materials.
+- Select the checkbox for candidates to whom you wish to send email invitations inviting them to submit their biographical materials.

 - Click the submit button at the bottom of that page.
 Clicking that submit buttom both saves the email address to simplify reminding them later and also emails the selected candidates right then.